qirh/blog/content/post/spiderman-in-sunnyside-1.md

 <div class="linebreak"></div>

-* Then we see Spiderman in front a Rainbow store.
-The street resembles Steinway st in Astoria and I've definitely seen a Rainbow sign like that over there .
-Which makes sense for two reasons, one is that Steinway st is close to Ditmars Blvd station and the second is that Steinway st is one of main commercial hubs for Astoria.
+* Then we see Spiderman in front of a Rainbow store.
+The street resembles Steinway St in Astoria and I've definitely seen a Rainbow sign like that over there .
+Which makes sense for two reasons, one is that Steinway St is close to Ditmars Blvd station and the second is that Steinway St is one of main commercial hubs for Astoria.
 Great job location crew!
 <img src="https://gitlab.com/qirh/blog/-/raw/main/static/spiderman/2017_rainbow.jpeg" style="width:80%">

-    I was biking on Steinway st the other day and kept an eye out for the Rainbow sign.
+    I was biking on Steinway St the other day and kept an eye out for the Rainbow sign.
 But did not find anything.
-So I googled it and found a [Yelp](https://www.yelp.com/biz/rainbow-astoria-3) page for a closed Rainbow store on Steinway st on 30-33 Steinway St. Let's look that up on [Google Street View](https://www.google.com/maps/@40.7630051,-73.9157442,3a,75y,118.92h,89.51t/data=!3m7!1e1!3m5!1sZ5G2M40DoA9cacwN8t8ZaA!2e0!5s20160501T000000!7i13312!8i6656?entry=ttu) annnnnd yup, there it is, active as late as May 2016 which is around the same time the movie was being filmed.
+So I googled it and found a [Yelp](https://www.yelp.com/biz/rainbow-astoria-3) page for a closed Rainbow store on Steinway St on 30-33 Steinway St. Let's look that up on [Google Street View](https://www.google.com/maps/@40.7630051,-73.9157442,3a,75y,118.92h,89.51t/data=!3m7!1e1!3m5!1sZ5G2M40DoA9cacwN8t8ZaA!2e0!5s20160501T000000!7i13312!8i6656?entry=ttu) annnnnd yup, there it is, active as late as May 2016 which is around the same time the movie was being filmed.
 But it has now been turned into a Foot Locker.
 <img src="https://gitlab.com/qirh/blog/-/raw/main/static/spiderman/2017_rainbow_actual1.jpeg" style="width:80%">

     However, we can see that the buildings don't really look alike.
 There is another building (31-64 Steinway St) which is a few mins walk from ^ that does look like the building from the scene, and I'd like to think that they used it as an inspiration.
 Looking at [Street View](https://www.google.com/maps/@40.7596872,-73.918454,3a,75y,332.48h,84.63t/data=!3m7!1e1!3m5!1su1aY8lt_HfaNR5IfZ91Klw!2e0!5s20160501T000000!7i13312!8i6656?entry=ttu) again we find out that it -brace yourself- was a Foot Locker in May 2016!!!!!
-It is now an empty storefront, but is this a coincidence or is Foot Locker is a front for something more nefarious? we'll never know haha
+It is now an empty storefront, but is this a coincidence or is Foot Locker is a front for something more nefarious?
+We'll never know haha
 <img src="https://gitlab.com/qirh/blog/-/raw/main/static/spiderman/2017_rainbow_actual2.jpeg" style="width:80%">

 <div class="linebreak"></div>

-* Then we see Spiderman swinging over the 7 train at Roosevelt and 49th st in Woodside (bordering Sunnyside).
+* Then we see Spiderman swinging over the 7 train at Roosevelt and 49th St in Woodside (bordering Sunnyside).
 <img src="https://gitlab.com/qirh/blog/-/raw/main/static/spiderman/2017_woodside.jpeg" style="width:80%">

-    Here is that bend in real-life.
+    Here is that bend in real life.
 I find it very interesting that the billboard sign is an ad for the Philippines.
 I don't know if that was the actual sign at the time or if it was photoshopped in.
 Regardless, Woodside is THE Filipino neighborhood in NYC.
 It's known as little Manila.
 So I can see both possibilities being real.
 Also that Matters-Firm store has been there for ages, funny that they changed the sign to Sleeper lol
 <img src="https://gitlab.com/qirh/blog/-/raw/main/static/spiderman/2017_woodside_actual.jpeg" style="width:80%">

 <div class="linebreak"></div>